drivendataorg/scipy_proceedings/papers/drivendata/main.md

 #### Classification model architecture

-In order to select a backbone architecture, we conducted an experiment measuring validation F1 score against training epochs.
-The experiment included several modern neural network architectures that post-date the commonly used backbones in most existing camera trap models.
+In order to select a backbone architecture, we evaluated several modern neural network architectures that post-date the commonly used backbones in most existing camera trap models.
 The candidate architectures included ConvNeXt, BEiT, EfficientNet, LeViT, and ViT.

-[Figure %s](#fig:image-architecture-f1-curves) shows validation F1 score over training epochs for each backbone in the experiment.
-Variants of ConvNeXt outperformed others, achieving greater accuracy with fewer training epochs.
+[Figure %s](#fig:image-architecture-f1-curves) shows run curves for the different backbone architectures we evaluated.
+Runs for ConvNeXt variants outperformed others, achieving greater accuracy with fewer training epochs.
 Based on these results, we chose ConvNeXt V2 base as the backbone.

 :::{figure} fig-image-architecture-f1-curves.png
 :label: fig:image-architecture-f1-curves
 :width: 640px
-Validation F1 training curves for candidate model architectures.
+Validation F1 training run curves for candidate model architectures.
+The filled band shows the min and max range across runs, and the line shows the average across runs.
 :::

 The chosen ConvNeXt V2 base model contains 87.7 million parameters and operates on 224×224 pixel input crops.
 In [Figure %s](#fig:image-architecture-f1-curves), its performance is represented by the dark orange curve.